2022 in Bare Knuckle Fighting Championship: Bare Knuckle Fighting Championship 28: Albuquerque

+Results

 BKFC Thailand 3: Moment of Truth

 BKFC Thailand 3: Moment of Truth was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on September 3, 2022, in Bangkok, Thailand.

 Background

 The main event will feature Muay Thai legend and two-time K-1 World MAX Champion Buakaw Banchamek making his bare-knuckle debut against Turkish kickboxing champion Erkan Varol.
 Pongpisan Chunyong will face Surasak Sukkhamcha for the inaugural BKFC Thailand Featherweight Championship in the co-main event.

-Fight card
+Results

 Bare Knuckle Fighting Championship 29: Montana

 Bare Knuckle Fighting Championship 29: Montana was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on September 10, 2022, at the Pacific Steel & Recycling Arena in Great Falls, Montana, USA.

 Background

 The event featured the promotion's return to Montana.

 A BKFC Strawweight Championship bout between Britain Hart and BKFC Thailand Strawweight Champion Fani Peloumpi was due to headline the event however Peloumpi fell out due to visa issues.